This information is for people living in Northern Ireland.

 Working things out before evicting a secure tenant

-Your landlord should try and help you to work things out.
+Your landlord should try to help you work things out.
 This includes:

 - encouraging you to get money and debt advice